 Applying to Seton Hall as a transfer student is easy and you will get the personal attention you deserve.
 We know you have worked hard for your credits and we do not want you to lose time or money.
-That’s why we accept up to 90 transferable credits as long as you have earned a C or better in non-remedial or vocational courses.
-Admitted students receive personalized academic advisement and degree planning assistance through our Academic Success and Transfer Student Center.
+That’s why we accept up to 90 transferable credits as long as you have earned a C or better in non-remedial, non-vocational courses.
+Admitted students receive personalized academic advisement and degree planning assistance through our Transfer Center.

 You can apply using Seton Hall’s online application or the Common Application.
 The application fee is $55.

 *If you experience technical difficulties with the Seton Hall Application, we suggest using a different web browser.
 If problems persist, please contact the Office of Admissions.

 - Complete an application (Fall Deadlines: June 1 for Priority Consideration, August 1 for Regular Decision.
 Spring Deadline: December 1)